simonblaue/vicsek-data-assimilation/Readme.md

 ## ToDOs

-- weigh own direction much stronger too still get individual agents and long trajectories
+- ~~weigh own direction much stronger too still get individual agents and long trajectories~~
-- maybe gaussian noise instead of uniform in viscek
+- ~~maybe gaussian noise instead of uniform in viscek~~
+- Measure Kalman does it equilibrate?, if so average over error after equilibration to compare against different config
+- velocity variations
+- shuffled observations
+-

+## What to Test:

+-  Ensemble size
+-  measurement noise
+-  with vs without angel observation
+-